ETS-ReactNative1/alamo/README.md

                     //Update socket id but do not broadcast new user online clients[userId] = {socketId: socket.id }
                 }
+                //Emit updated connected clients to users
+                io.sockets.emit('new-user-online', userId, clients);

+                //Send back list of active clients when user logs on callback(clients)
             })
         })
-    </code></pre>

 ### Uniquely Identifying Rooms
 On creation, a unique UUID (Universally Unique Identifier) is generated and stored in a MongoDB database.
 This UUID is the primary means of room identification and is used as a primary key of each room document.
 The decision to overwrite MongoDB native ObjectId was made to distungish between users and rooms.
 Each room Id would begin with `room` followed by a verison 4 UUID number.
 For example, `/room/0e446e3d-8dd2-4e0b-886b-5b5f3c8fb182`.
-Using a UUID library gave me confidence to ensure all rooms generated would come with a unique primary key.
+Using a UUID library ensures all rooms generated have a unique primary key.

 Once a user has created a room and navigated to the room UUID URI, they essentially broadcast or emit that they would like to join a socket.io room.
 Socket.io rooms are no different than alamo rooms.
 They are a named space that sockets can join and leave.
 As a result, this allows for easy bi directional communication back and forth between each users in the room and between Alamo's Node server.